NakibMashrur26/memories_webapp/README.md

 1. Open **http://localhost**
 2. Drag and drop your video clips (MP4, MOV, M4V supported)
+3. Choose a style: homevideo, youtube, or cinematic
-3. Give your vlog a name
+4. Give your vlog a name
-4. Click **Create vlog**
+5. Click **Create vlog**
-5. Watch the video preview and download when ready
+6. Watch the video preview and download when ready

 ---